Yoga

 Time: 5.45-7pm*

-* the last Wednesday in the month will be a Yin Yoga class.
-Please bring extra padding to class such as bolster, cushion or pillow for support in the asana.
+* each Wednesday is Forrest Yoga and the last Wednesday in the month will be a Yin Yoga class.
+Please bring extra padding to a Yin class such as bolster, cushion or pillow for support in the asana.

 Yoga with Juliet